A Secret Wish

 A Secret Wish is the debut album by German synthpop band Propaganda.
 Released by ZTT Records in 1985, it was produced by Stephen Lipson under the supervision of label boss Trevor Horn.

+Commercial performance and singles

 The singles "Duel" and "Dr. Mabuse" were both Top 30 UK chart hits.
 The track "p:Machinery" (a line from which gives the album its title) was also released as a single and was featured in an episode of the '80s TV show Miami Vice and also on the video "Drum" by Duran Duran's Simon Le Bon for his Whitbread Round the World Race in 1985.

+Apart from the singles, the album track "The Murder of Love" began receiving airplay in Belgium in July 1985 and Norway in August 1985.
+The album's opening track "Dream within a Dream" starting getting adds on radio in Portugal in August 1985.
+"The Chase" also received adds in Italy in September 1985.

+In 2021, the digital-only EP "Sorry For Laughing (Reactivated)" was released to streaming services and is available for download.

+Reissues

 The album was followed up quickly in November 1985 by the Wishful Thinking companion remix album.

 A Secret Wish has been reissued a number of times – including as a deluxe 20th anniversary edition and as a multi-channel SACD.

-The most recent re-release is the 2010 double CD deluxe edition which marks the album's 25th anniversary.
+In 2010 a double CD deluxe edition which marked the album's 25th anniversary.

+In 2018 it was released as part of the Sony Music BMG 'The Art Of The Album' series on both vinyl & CD with an accompanying 'art print/6 page booklet' on the vinyl issue and 'hard cover/32 page booklet' with the CD.
+Both were advertised as 'Remastered from the original tapes ‘for the first time’, the vinyl and CD reissues will replicate the original ZTT vinyl LP / CD track listings'.
+However both contain the longer version of 'Dream Within A Dream' which omits the original guitar solo.

+In October 2025, an exclusive blu-ray audio will be released featuring brand new Dolby Atmos, 5.1 and stereo mixes by David Kosten.

 Reception

+European magazine Eurotipsheet named the album one of its "albums of the week" in its issue dated July 8, 1985.